 Are you obsessed with baking with a sourdough starter?
-Do you love to make loaves of sourdough bread, sourdough bagels, and countless breakfast recipes using the discard?
+Do you love to make loaves of sourdough bread, sourdough bagels, and countless sourdough discard recipes?

 If you have some excess sourdough starter sitting around, give these sourdough starter waffles a go.